rjrodger/gubu/README.md

 ```

 If you are concerned about namespacing the builders (if the names
-clash with your own names), use a 'G' prefix as an alias:
+clash with your own names), the shape builders are also available with
+a 'G' prefix as an alias:

 ```
-Gubu.GRequired = Gubu.Required
+Gubu.GRequired === Gubu.Required
 ```

 ### GubuShape function